 By contrast, dermal fillers like Radiesse, Perlane, Restylane, and Sculptra are made from gel-like substances that rest below the skin, adding lost volume, filling in wrinkles and often stimulating collagen production to restore smoothness to the skin.

-People often take the leap into cosmetic procedures with Botox or a dermal filler.
+People often take the leap into cosmetic procedures with Botox or a dermal fillers.
 Minimally invasive injections are a great way to plump thin lips, soften the appearance of creases and wrinkles, reduce scar appearance, and enhance natural contours.
 There is a limit to what one can achieve with injectables, however.
 “For some patients, surgery such as a facelift, brow lift, or eye lift may be the best approach,” states the American Society of Plastic Surgeons.

 Injections can delay the need for a facelift, particularly for patients in their forties and fifties, but cannot: